prgaero/prgaero.github.io/project3a.md

 <a name='rviz'></a>
 ### 4.3 Rviz visualization
 You need to plot the window in `rviz` along with the trajectory (and pose i.e. both position and orientation) of your quadrotor.
 The `rviz` visualization must show the correct color: either purple or yellow.
-A sample visualization is shown in fig. 4.
+A sample visualization is shown in Fig. 4.
+Be sure to fix your window in some arbitrarily chosen world frame and plot your camera's (quadrotor's) pose with respect to it.

 <div class="fig fighighlight">
   <img src="/assets/2019/p3/windowRviz.gif" width="80%">